 Sharing the Outdoors

 Even if you disagree with hunting, do not harass hunters if you meet them in the field.
 It is unsafe and illegal.
-If you find hunters behaving badly or doing something illegal, you can report them to the environmental police by calling 1-800-632-8075.
+If you find hunters behaving badly or doing something illegal, you can report them to the Massachusetts Environmental Police by calling 1-800-632-8075.

 Common Sense Tips